-12 To which governmental entity should notice of a dispute against this country under an investment treaty be sent?
+14 To which governmental entity should notice of a dispute against this country under an investment treaty be sent?
 Is there a particular person or office to whom a dispute notice against this country should be addressed?

-Government entity to
+Government entity to which claim notices are sent

-which claim notices areClaim notices should be sent to the Ministry of Justice, specifically addressed to the Attorney-General of the
+Claim notices should be sent to the Ministry of Justice, specifically addressed to the Attorney-General of the Federation who doubles as the Minister of Justice.

-Federation.sentFederation.

-13 Which government department or departments manage investment treaty arbitrations on behalf of this country?
+15 Which government department or departments manage investment treaty arbitrations on behalf of this country?